 We eat a lot of vegetables in our house, and with just two of us at home now, I usually always cook too much.
 Both my husband and I love to enjoy the leftover vegetables the following day for lunch, so having lots of leftovers around isn’t really a problem.
 One of my favorite ways to prepare vegetables such as beans, broccoli, cauliflower or asparagus is to lightly blanch them and then quickly sauté them in a mixture of olive oil, red pepper flakes, and seasonings.
-Since I was gifted with a box full of wonderful sun dried tomatoes, I also included some of these in this broccoli dish which brings a vibrant, sweet flavor to what could be a boring broccoli dish.
+Since I was sent a box full of delicious sun-dried tomatoes, I also included some of these in this broccoli dish which brings a vibrant, sweet flavor to what could be a boring broccoli dish.

 Sauteed Broccoli With Garlic & Sun Dried Tomato